przet/krumblr/README.md

 * You're welcome to include a CSS framework (or style it from scratch) to you're liking, but again, it's about the approach to problem solving.
 UI is part of that, but it doesn't have to be the main focus.
+* You can switch to MySQL/MariaDB or PostgreSQL, but stick with ActiveRecord.
+* This project is set up to use RSpec, but you're welcome to use MiniTest or another test framework if you prefer.
 * Testing is important, so make sure you have appropriate coverage with specs.
 * Readable code is good; comments are appreciated where things aren't immediately obvious.